Nkatha004/ecommerce---YesGadgets/README.md

 # YesGadgets

-This was a team effort for a class project, unit name: Human Computer Interactions.The task was to identify a poorly designed website and redo it.
+This was a team effort for a class project, unit name: Human Computer Interactions.The task was to identify an exising website whose design we can improve on and redo it.

-Website identified: Yes Gadgets Kenya found at: https://yes-gadgets-ke.business.site/ It is an ecommerce website that deals with electronic products for example: phones, smartwatches, laptops etc.
+Website identified: Yes Gadgets Kenya found at: https://yesgadgetskenya.com/ It is an ecommerce website that deals with electronic products for example: phones, smartwatches, laptops etc.

 Xampp php Myadmin,a MySQL database, was used.
 The database file is: yesgadgets.sql